tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 I think these are reasonable points and I'm very supportive of new institutional models but the inertia of our current system is huge.
 Academic research is a little over half of all research in the US.
 I'm also optimistic that changes are possible.
 Even if those changes are small, the impact of those changes could be large.
 An enormous portion of academic research is centrally funded by the federal government.
 Changes in the incentive mechanisms set by that funding could have huge effects.

 For example, the current system incentivizes graduate student funding over research scientist funding.
 Including graduate student funding in an NSF grant means that you can claim "broader impacts" because you are training the next generation of scientists.
 Graduate students are also much cheaper than a research scientist.
 So, you can A) fund two or three graduate students and get a boost in the likelihood of approval or B) fund one research scientist and not get a boost in approval chances.
 Given the extremely competitive grant process, most scientists will choose to fund the graduate students even if that's not the best way to achieve their research goals.
+Small shifts in the grant approval process could lead to a lot more grants that are funding research scientist positions.

 ## Questions that I would like an answer to

 * What is the average salary for an academic research scientist?
 How much stability is there in that pay?
 * Are research scientists ever viewed as "competition" by PIs?
 * Does anyone have a good argument why academia should not employ research scientists?
 Almost everyone I talk to thinks that this part of the system is obviously broken.
 There is slow progress.
+* Why don't more scientists return to academia from the private sector?
+I think this one-dimensional flux of scientists from academia into the private sector leaves academia with many blind-spots.
+I don't think compensation is the whole story for why people don't return to academia.

 ## Footnotes
 [1] The [Overedge catalog](https://arbesman.net/overedge/) lists many new institutional models that are worth paying attention to.